 John Walsh (scientist) John Walsh (1 July 1726 – 9 March 1795) was a British scientist and Secretary to the Governor of Bengal.
 John was son of Joseph Walsh, Secretary to the Governor of Fort St. George and cousin to Nevil Maskelyne, the Astronomer Royal, and his sister Margaret, the wife of Lord Clive.
-He entered the English East India Company at a young age and eventually became Clive's private secretary.
+He entered the English East India Company at the age of fifteen and eventually became Clive's private secretary.
 During the 1757 Plassey campaign against the Nawab of Bengal, Siraj Ud Daulah, John Walsh was awarded £56,000 in prize money.

 Radium Radium is a chemical element with symbol Ra and atomic number 88.
 Radium is an almost pure-white alkaline earth metal, but it readily oxidizes on exposure to air, becoming black in color.
 All isotopes of radium are highly radioactive, with the most stable isotope being radium-226, which has a half-life of 1601 years and decays into radon gas.
 Because of such instability, radium is luminescent, glowing a faint blue.
 Radium, in the form of radium chloride, was discovered by Marie Curie and Pierre Curie in 1898.

-Richard Trevithick (13 April 1771 – 22 April 1833) was a British inventor and mining engineer from Cornwall . [ 1 ] Born in the mining heartland of Cornwall, Trevithick was immersed in mining and engineering from a young age.
-The son of a mining captain, he performed poorly in school, but went on to be an early pioneer of steam powered road and rail transport.
-His most significant contribution was to the development of the first high pressure steam engine, he also built the first full-scale working railway steam locomotive.
+Richard Trevithick (13 April 1771 – 22 April 1833) was a British inventor and mining engineer from Cornwall, England, UK.
+Born in the mining heartland of Cornwall, Trevithick was immersed in mining and engineering from a young age.
+The son of a mining captain, he performed poorly in school, but went on to be an early pioneer of steam-powered road and rail transport.
+His most significant contribution was to the development of the first high-pressure steam engine, he also built the first full-scale working railway steam locomotive.
 On 21 February 1804 the world's first locomotive-hauled railway journey took place as Trevithick's unnamed steam locomotive hauled a train along the tramway of the Penydarren Ironworks, in Merthyr Tydfil, Wales.
 Turning his interests abroad, Trevithick also worked as a mining consultant in Peru and later explored parts of Costa Rica.
 Richard Trevithick